mapmeld/MaconMaps/README.md

 The buildings in NeighborDiff are stored on CartoDB.
 We use their Maps API to display and interact with the buildings, and their Node.js module + SQL API to change the status of buildings as you edit them.

 <a href="http://cartodb.com">CartoDB</a> is a free/freemium mapping database from Vizzuality.
 You can upload shapefiles and Google Earth KML data to start creating a table.

+## About MongoDB

+Individual points (the new buildings) cannot be mixed with the buildings data on CartoDB.
+Instead of using an INSERT command, the points are stored separately in a free MongoDB database from MongoLabs.

 ## Other technologies used